timothyb0912/templates/docs/HOW-PROCEDURES_TEMPLATE.md

 ### Internal

-- are there issue reports detailing one or more incidents that lead to this procedures creation?
+- Are there issue reports detailing one or more incidents that lead to this procedures creation?
-- is there an architecture decision record detailing why this procedure was created?
+- Is there an architecture decision record detailing why this procedure was created?
-- are there links to previously issued tasks upon which this procedure is based?
+- Are there links to previously issued tasks upon which this procedure is based?

 ## Prerequisites

+What prerequisites are needed to successfully complete this guide's instructions?

-- tools:
+- Tools:
   - <NEEDED_TOOL_1>
   - <NEEDED_TOOL_2>

-- circumstances:
+- Circumstances:
   - <NEEDED_CIRCUMSTANCE_1>
   - <NEEDED_CIRCUMSTANCE_2>